ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/WEB/React.md

 export default App;
 ```

-When we make this note, we indicate to Beagle that our defined layout will be rendered on `payload.json` file.
+When you make this note, you indicate to Beagle that the defined layout will be rendered on `payload.json` file.
 In this case, two components are provided on the library:

 1. `<BeagleProvider>`: Responsible to provide a `value` propriety  as `beagle-service` created on the previous step and contains the initial configurations;
 2. `<BeagleRemoteView>`: Responsible to render the layout defined by the JSON specified by the `route` property.

 {{% alert color="info" %}}
-See that here we added  **' / '** because this value will be associated to the defined`baseUrl` on the file `beagle-service.ts`
+See that  **' / '** was added, because this value will be associated to the defined `baseUrl` on the `beagle-service.ts` file.
 {{% /alert %}}

 {{% alert color="warning" %}}